 Remove the cooked chicken cutlets from the skillet and set them aside.

-STEP FOUR: Prepare the White Wine Sauce
+STEP 4: Prepare the White Wine Sauce and Serve

 Pour dry white wine into the skillet, stirring to deglaze the pan.
 Pour in chicken broth, add the whole garlic cloves, and simmer to reduce the sauce.
 Gradually whisk in butter.